Note

 and loweredHandChanged

 events to handle changes in the state of participants on a call.
-These events are triggered by a call instance and provide information about the participant whose state has changed.
+The call instance triggers these events and provides information about the participant whose state changed.

-To subscribe to these events, you can use the following code:
+To subscribe to these events, use the following code:

 const raiseHandFeature = call.feature(Features.RaiseHand );